Military history of Somalia: Early modern

-Gobroon-Bardera War
+Geledi Sultanate

 In the early modern period the Gobroon Dynasty, a Somali royal house ruled parts of Horn of Africa as a regional power during the 18th and 19th centuries.
 It was established by the Ajuran soldier Ibrahim Adeer, who had defeated various vassals of the collapsed Ajuran Empire and established the House of Gobroon.
 The dynasty reached its apex under the successive reigns of Sultan Yusuf Mahamud Ibrahim, who successfully consolidated Gobroon power during the Bardera wars, and Sultan Ahmed Yusuf, who was considered to be the most powerful king in east Africa in his time.
 He managed to gather 20 thousand brave & strong Somali troops and invaded the Zanzibar island near Tanzania and he captured the Islands, slaughtered all the Arabic troops and freed the Bantu slaves and through his military dominance, Sultan Yusuf managed to exact tribute from the Omani king in the coastal town of Lamu.

+Geledi-Bimaal conflicts

+The first documented conflict between the Geledi and Bimaal Somali clans would be the Battle of Adaddey Suleyman.
+After geledi sultan Yusuf Mahamud Ibrahim won a battle at the island of siyu over the Salafi Somalis led by Haji Ali Majeerteen, the Witu Sultan would send aid to sultan Yusuf before he departed to meet the Bimaal rebels, who refused to join his battles against the Salafist Somalis in Bardera, and even allied them in Mungiya.
+The two forces finally would clash at Adadday Suleyman in 1848, a village near Merca.
+The Bimaal defended themselves, and after three days of fierce warring, Sultan Yusuf Mahamud and his brother were killed, and ultimately lost against the Omani aligned Bimaal rebels in 1848.

+Years later, in 1878, sultan Yusuf's son, Ahmed Yusuf Mahamud, made preparations to finally defeat the Bimal, as his father failed to.
+Ahmed's brother Abobokur Yusuf warned him, not to go through with the attack as the Geledi had an influential ally refuse to join the upcoming campaign.
+Sultan Ahmed, Reprimanding his brother, said he could watch the women & children then.
+Abobokur eventually deciding to accompany his brother, the Geledi marched out to meet the Bimaal at Cagaaran near Merca.
+The two forces would enter a fierce engagement, the Geledi initially tiding the battle in their favor, however, the Geledi would eventually lose to the bimaals, and the Sultan's army would be routed.
+Killing both Sultan Ahmed and his Abobokur in battle.

 The Gobroon army numbered 20,000 men in times of peace, and could be raised to 50,000 troops in times of war.
 The supreme commanders of the army were the Sultan and his brother, who in turn had Malaakhs and Garads under them.
 The military was supplied with rifles and cannons by Somali traders of the coastal regions that controlled the East African arms trade.